Dividing Business Assets in a Divorce: What You Need to Know

 How Business Assets Get Divided in a Divorce

 If the business is a marital asset, it must be divided fairly in an equitable distribution state.
-As part of the assessment of the business’ value, we consider the contributions of each spouse to the business.
+As part of the assessment of the business’s value, we consider the contributions of each spouse to the business.
 Is one spouse more involved with the day-to-day running of the business than the other?
 Is one spouse the “face” of the business, without whom the business brand would suffer?
 Did one spouse contribute more funds to start or expand the business, or invest family money in the business?

 The answers to these and many other questions will help us determine what the fair distribution of the business value should be in your particular situation.
+Further, a business formed before the date of marriage may not be an asset of the marriage, but it could still have marital value, which the other spouse might share in.

 Options for Handling a Business During a Divorce